SOFIAObservatory/Recipes/index.rst

 audience.
 Some of the recipes are Jupyter notebooks designed for a researcher with a working knowledge of the `numpy <https://numpy.org/>`__, `scipy <https://scipy.org/install.html>`__, `matplotlib <https://matplotlib.org/>`__, and `astropy <http://docs.astropy.org/en/stable/>`__.
 For more general information on these tools see `Jupyter notebooks usage and installation <https://jupyter.org/install>`_ and the `Python Data Science Handbook <https://github.com/jakevdp/PythonDataScienceHandbook?fbclid=IwAR28yUEuY3uJ-IuShD33iPCJ0-MLxDKArEugSlMrfZgxAzh4IFhA4fs7cdI>`_.

-**Contact us**: For questions not addressed in these notebooks or the SOFIA handbooks, please contact us at the sofia_help@sofia.usra.edu.

 **Suggestions**: We also encourage you to submit any comments or suggestions on these notebooks through a new Github “`Issue <https://github.com/SOFIAObservatory/Recipes/issues/new/choose>`__”.